 Applying to the Program

-To apply to the Costa Rica program, please complete the following forms:
+To apply to the Costa Rica program, stop by Building B, Room B105 for documentation.

 Submit forms to the Center for International Education and Programs in building B, room B105.
 Do not submit your form to the College of DuPage or ICISP; all applications must go through ECC.